Broken Hill, NSW

 Broken Hill is a true icon of Outback Australia, sitting on an iron-rich red landscape under a big Azure sky... remarkable colours and contrasts that are synonymous with Australia's Corner Country (and area radiating out from Cameron Corner, the place where the states of NSW, QLD, and SA meet).

 Broken Hill, its name conjures up so much that we identify with Australia.
 Henry Lawson once stated "if you know Bourke, you know Australia", an adage that could apply equally to Broken Hill as it does to Bourke (but with a slightly more modern context).
-While Bourke grew out of the river-trade, Broken Hill grew out of mining and iron and is where to Big Australian (BHP) was born.
+While Bourke grew out of the river trade, Broken Hill grew out of mining and iron and is where the Big Australian (BHP) was born.

 The icon, and Heritage Listed, Broken Hill has a BIG history with wonderful attractions and unique experiences.

 Broken Hill (also known as 'The Silver City'), is one destination that should be on any travel list.
 Not only is Broken Hill a beautiful town with wonderful architecture (and of course people), but also provides the perfect base for exploring some of the best attractions in this region of Australia.